Flipkart vs Amazon India Interview: Two Very Different Tests

 - Distributed Task Scheduler: workers pick up tasks, dynamic load balancing, task retry on failure

 Flipkart prioritizes running code over pristine architecture.
 If you have to choose between a working solution with messy design patterns and a beautiful but broken design, submit the working one.
-The 30-minute discussion is where you defend your choices, so at least understand why you made each decision.
+The 30-minute review is where you defend your choices, so at least understand why you made each decision.

 Every Flipkart machine coding submission after minute 80.

-For mid-level roles, you get both LLD and HLD in one round.
-The expectation is that you drive the scope discussion yourself.
+For mid-level roles you get both LLD and HLD in one round.
+Drive the scope discussion yourself.
 Ask about user scale, geographic reach, and consistency requirements before touching any diagram.
-Interviewers explicitly want you to ask a lot of questions, so go ahead and ask them.
+LLD first: class schema, database tables with normalization, API signatures.
+HLD follows: service decomposition, Kafka queues, caching layers.
+Be ready to defend every schema decision.
+If you put something in a table, know why it's there and not somewhere else.

 Inside the Amazon India Loop